spearwolf/signalize/README.md

 A __functional api__ is provided, as well as a __class-based api that uses decorators__.

-:bangbang: You could think of signals as a kind of alternative callbacks or as an event-based programming technique.
+> :bangbang: You could think of signals as a kind of alternative callbacks or as an event-based programming technique

 Under the hood the event library [spearwolf/eventize](https://github.com/spearwolf/eventize) is used &rarr; In fact, *__signals__ and __events__ can complement each other very well*.